Large Münsterländer: Characteristics

-The standard is set by Fédération Cynologique Internationale and the translation was done by Mrs. Peggy Davis from the original German.

-The Large Munsterlander should be athletic, intelligent, noble, and elegant in appearance.
-Its body should be the same length as its height at the withers.
-The dog should be muscular without being bulky.
-Its gait should be fluid and elastic.
+According to the international standard of the Fédération Cynologique Internationale, the Large Munsterlander should be athletic, intelligent, noble and elegant in appearance.
+The dog should be muscular without being bulky, the body approximately the same length as the height at the withers and the gaits fluid and elastic.

 Dogs stand some 60±– cm at the withers, bitches about 2 cm less.
 Body weight is approximately 30 kg in both sexes.

-The coat is black and white with hair of medium length.
+The coat is black-and-white and of medium length; it is dense, close-fitting, sleek and firm, and may be either smooth or lightly waved.
 Due to the nature of the piebald gene, the amount of black in an individual's coat pattern is highly variable, ranging from predominantly white to predominantly black.
 Markings occur as solid black patches, with black ticking or roan filling in the white fur in varying degrees of concentration.
 Usually, the head is predominantly black, and the tip of the tail is white, regardless of the distribution of black and white, and roan and ticking on the rest of the body.

 The Large Munsterlander was included in a genetic research study, and all were homozygous for the sp allele in the MITF gene that causes piebald spotting.

-The coat is dense but should be firm and sleek.

 Use

-This field dog characteristically is calm and gentle with children and well-adjusted to living in the master's dwelling.
-The versatile characteristics of the breed provide for a reliable companion for all facets of hunting.

 It is a versatile all-round gun-dog, used for pointing and tracking and to find and retrieve shot game.
 It works well on land and particularly in water.

 Their long and thick coat protects them against cold and allows them to search dense cover thoroughly, but as a result leaves them more susceptible to burrs.